MajorLee95/nanoI2CIOExpander/README.rst

 This project contains the code for the ARDUINO Nano and an ARDUINO library to use.

-It also containt a Flasher class to flash LED connected to the nanoExpander...
+It also contains a Flasher class to flash LED connected to the nanoExpander...

 Use it and share it ;-)